Experience Makes All The Difference

 When a couple divorces, the court must decide how to divide the marital assets.
 Most states use an equitable property division model.
 In this system, property is divided by fairness.

-Nevada is one of nine states that still uses a community property division model.
+Nevada is one of nine states that still use a community property division model.
 In this system, the state attempts to divide the marital assets equally, giving each spouse 50%.

 Both models rely on the existence of marital assets, which is anything purchased during the marriage.
 Sometimes, a spiteful spouse intentionally wastes money, leaving the other with little to nothing after the divorce.
 This is an unscrupulous practice called wasteful dissipation.